-Originally issued in Arabic 29.
+Originally issued in Arabic 31.
 New Issues and Amendments issued to the Egyptian Accounting Standards (EAS) but not adopted.
-(Continued)

 New or Amended Standards A Summary of the Most Significant Amendments The Possible Impact on the Financial Statements Date of Implementation Egyptian Accounting Standard No. (38) as ammended "Employees Benefits".
 A number of paragraphs were introduced and amended in order to amend the Accounting Rules of Settlements and Curtailments of Employees Benefit Plans.
-The Management is currently assessing the potential impact of implementing the amendment of the standard on the financial .statement This standard No. (38) applies to financial periods beginning on or after January 1st, 2020, and the early implementation thereof is permitted.
-Egyptian Accounting Standard No. (42) as amended " Except for the ivestee entity that must be consolidated, some special paragraphs were introduced, thus, based on the requirements of this standard the following standards were amended: - EAS NO. (15) "Related Party Disclosures" - EAS NO. (17) "Separate Financial Statements" - EAS NO. (18) "Investments in Associates" - EAS NO. (24) "Income taxes" - EAS NO. (29) "Business Combinations" - EAS NO. (30) "Periodical Financial Statements" - EAS NO. (44) "Disclosure of interest in other entities" The Management is currently assessing the potential impact of implementing the amendment of the standard on the financial .statement This standard (42) applies to financial periods beginning on or after January 1st, 2020, and the early implementation thereof is permitted; provided that the amended Egyptian Accounting Standards in 2019 are to be simultaneously applied.
-The Explanation No (1) shall apply to financial periods beginning on or after January 1st, .2019 - this expalnation provides an accounting guidances from the operators to re-arrange the general service from the public sector to the private sector as to build, implement, maintenance the infrasturcture like roads, bridges, hospitals, air ports, power supply, communication networks, undergrounds and water distribution facilities.
-And this explanation allows to keep implementing the previous-treatment-of-existing-public-service concession exercises that The Management is currently assessing the potential impact of implementing the explanation on the financial statements This Explanation is introduced and shall apply to financial periods beginning on or after January 1st, 2019. existed before the 1st of January 2019 establishment that recognized and measured the assets of these arrangements as fixed assets in accordance with EAS NO. (10) "fixed assets and its depreciation" Egyptian Accounting Standard No. (22) as ammended "Earnings per Share".
+The Management is currently assessing the potential impact of implementing the amendment of the standard on the financial statement This standard No. (38) applies to financial years beginning on or after January 1st, 2020, and the early implementation thereof is permitted.
+Egyptian Accounting Standard No. (42) as amended " "Consolidated financial statements" Except for the ivestee entity that must be consolidated, some special paragraphs were introduced, thus, based on the requirements of this standard the following standards were amended: EAS NO. (15) "Related Party Disclosures" - EAS NO. (17) "Separate Financial Statements" - EAS NO. (18) "Investments in Associates" - EAS NO. (24) "Income taxes" - EAS NO. (29) "Business Combinations" - EAS NO. (30) "Yearically Financial Statements" - EAS NO. (44) "Disclosure of interest in other entities" The Management is currently assessing the potential impact of implementing the amendment of the standard on .the financial statement This standard (42) applies to financial years beginning on or after January 1st, 2020, and the early implementation thereof is permitted; provided that the amended Egyptian Accounting Standards in 2019 are to be simultaneously applied.
+Issuing an accounting interpretation No.(1) arrangements for public service concessions - this expalnation provides an accounting guidances from the operators to re-arrange the general service from the public sector to the private sector as to build, implement, maintenance the infrasturcture like roads, bridges, hospitals, air ports, power supply, communication networks, undergrounds and water distribution facilities.
+And this explanation allows to keep implementing the previous treatment of existing public service concession exercises that existed before the 1st of January 2019 establishment that recognized and measured the assets of these arrangements as fixed assets in accordance with EAS NO. (10) "fixed assets and its depreciation" The Management is currently assessing the potential impact of implementing the explanation on the financial statements This Explanation is introduced and shall apply to financial years beginning on or after January 1st, 2019.
+Egyptian Accounting Standard No. (22) as ammended "Earnings per Share".
 The scope of implementaion of the Standard was amended to be applied to the separate, or consolidated financial statements issued to all enterprises.
-This amendment is introduced and shall apply to financial periods beginning on or after January 1st, 2019.
+This amendment is introduced and shall apply to financial years beginning on or after January 1st, 2019.